Vincent N. Micone, III, v. UMR, INC.

 • Statements from a financial institution.

-If you have multiple Covered ER Claims, you should upload the necessary documentation for each claim.
+If you have multiple Covered ER Claims, you should have uploaded the necessary documentation for each claim.

-• To complete your claim, you will be required to submit supporting documentation showing that you paid an out-of-pocket amount to your medical provider in an amount above $68.85 for each Covered UDS Claim, which may include:
+• To have completed your claim, you were required to submit supporting documentation showing that you paid an out-of-pocket amount to your medical provider in an amount above $68.85 for each Covered UDS Claim, which may have included:

 • Copies of canceled checks;